dogtopus/radare2-lc3/README.md

 A set of LC-3 plugin for Radare2

+(Development stalled.
+Currently assembler and disassembler should somewhat work.
+Anal and ESIL were unfinished.
+Also the 16-bit byte used by LC-3 makes anal support very difficult to be done cleanly without a companion io plugin. https://github.com/MaskRay/r2cLEMENCy might be a good start if you are looking for writing one.)

 ## Build

 CMake and recent version of radare2 is needed in order to build this project.